-The company is under a legal obligation to contribute 10.5% (2021: 10%) of each employee's base salary to a superannuation fund.
+The company is under a legal obligation to contribute 10.5% of each employee's base salary to a superannuation fund.
+This increased to 11% as of 1 July 2023.
 The company contributes to several defined contribution superannuation plans.
 Contributions are recognised as an expense as they are made.
 The company has no legal or constructive obligation to fund any deficit.